-Thanks to a generous donation made by The Ralph Lauren Corporate Foundation to The Royal Marsden Cancer Charity, new COVID-19 testing equipment will soon be purchased and installed at The Royal Marsden NHS Foundation Trust.
+Thanks to a generous donation made by The Ralph Lauren Corporate Foundation to The Royal Marsden Cancer Charity, new COVID-19 testing equipment has been installed at The Royal Marsden NHS Foundation Trust.

 COVID-19 presents an especially challenging risk for cancer patients, who are often immunocompromised as a result of their treatment.

 Purchasing testing equipment enables us to find out sooner whether patients have the virus or not and ensure they are cared for in the most appropriate way.
 It means that those who are infected can be quickly identified and isolated.

 Now, thanks to a United Way Worldwide grant to The Royal Marsden Cancer Charity on behalf of the generosity of The Ralph Lauren Corporate Foundation, The Royal Marsden has a testing machine onsite.
 Located in the Ralph Lauren Centre for Breast Cancer Research, this machine means test results will be available in as little as two hours.

 The Cepheid GX 16-16 machine, which can analyse 16 samples at once, will be used to test any patient where a rapid result is required.

 This will be vital in helping The Royal Marsden to provide as much cancer treatment as possible post-pandemic and will help to meet peaks in demand for cancer treatment when people come out of lockdown and seek help for signs of potential cancer.
 The machine’s fast turnaround will make an enormous difference to the smooth running of the hospital’s services, including the Cancer Hub, and will give patients peace of mind sooner that their treatment can go ahead.